lawrimon/SnakeV/README.md

 ### Main

-src/global_constants.asm # values such as KEYBOARD_ADDRESS which are used in numerous contexts in our program
+src/global_constants.asm # constant values which are used in numerous contexts in our program

 ### Game Logic